The Different Types of Reusable Nappies

 Pros - Easy to source, come in every colour and pattern under the sun, can adapt absorbency, compact, easy to use, often one size fits most, replacing the inserts is easy

 Cons - Limited stuffing capability, not always absorbent enough for overnight

-These are known as two parters, a shaped absorbent nappy that goes under a water resistant nappy cover.
+These are known as two part system, a slim fitting shaped absorbent nappy that goes under a water resistant nappy cover.
 Ideal for nighttime, long journeys or heavy wetters / big drinkers so worth having three or four in your stash and a nappy wrap or two.